 - What are the potential costs, benefits, and risks of pursuing these accelerated strategies rather than a more traditional acquisition approach that would spend more time developing the technologies and operational concepts for these UVs prior to putting them into serial production?
-How are those considerations affected by the shift in the international security environment from the post-Cold War era to the new era of renewed major power competition? - Are the Navy's proposed changes to the LUSV's accelerated acquisition strategy appropriate and sufficient? - To what degree, if any, can these large UV programs contribute to new approaches for defense acquisition that are intended to respond to the new international security environment?
+How are those considerations affected by the shift in the international security environment from the post-Cold War era to the new era of renewed major power competition?46 - Are the Navy's proposed changes to the LUSV's accelerated acquisition strategy appropriate and sufficient?